-1.3.1 - Institution integrates cross-cutting issues relevant to Professional Ethics, Gender, Human Values, Environment and Sustainability, and Human Values into the curriculum

-The Introduction of additional courses like Environmental studies, Value based Education, Personality Development, Computing skill, Communication Skill and interdisciplinary non-major electives can connect programme content across disciplinary boundariesThe crosscutting issue of Environment and Sustainability is not only confined to acquiring knowledge but is also put into practise by the activities through "Go Green Club".
+1.3.1 - Institution integrates cross-cutting issues relevant to Professional Ethics, Gender, Human Values, Environment and Sustainability, and Human Values into the curriculum to include courses like Environmental Studies, Value-Based Education, Personality Development, Computing Skills, Communication Skills, and interdisciplinary non-major electives, allowing students to engage with content across various disciplines.
+Environmental and sustainability topics are not only taught but actively practiced through initiatives like the "Go Green Club."